 The topic declares its name, its keywords, and then its rules.
 It ends with the end of the file or a new top level declaration (which includes topic:, concept:, table:, outputmacro:, patternmacro:).
-A topic name must start with a \sim .
+A topic name must start with a \sim and should contain only alphanumeric characters and underscores.